qitta/libhugin/docs/user_manual/manual.rst

 A result delivered by a specific provider might not always be what you want.
 There might be missing some attributes or maybe you just want to get your default metadata from provider TMDBmovie, but your plot always from the OFDBmovie provider.
-This is the point where the postprocessing plugins comes into play.
+This is the point where the postprocessor plugins comes into play.